 TRANSITION GOALS PRIMARY CHANGE LEVER Cultural transition (Connecting Cape) The communities that make up the Western Cape are confident, welcoming, inclusive and integrated.
 Programmes to build inter-community partnerships and cohesion.
 The Western Cape is regarded as a global meeting point between East and West and an important connector with the new markets of Africa, Asia and Latin America.
 Expanded cultural and trade ties with targeted regions in Africa, Latin America and Asia.
-Settlement transition (Living Cape) The neighbourhoods and towns of the region are provide good quality of life to all and are accessible, have good public services and are rich in opportunity.
-Shift from provision of subsidised housing to better household and community services including major improvement in public transport and pedestrian access.
-The Western Cape is ranked as one of greatest places to live in the world.
+Settlement transition (Living Cape) The neighbourhoods and towns of the region are provide good quality of life to all and are accessible, have good public services and are rich in opportunity. e better household and community services The Western Cape is ranked as one of greatest places to live in the world.
 Fast, cheap and reliable broadband and a safe living environment.
 Institutional transition Ambitious socially-responsible leadership exists at all levels in our society.
 Multi-level collaborations for innovation (EDP eco-system).
 (Leading Cape) The Western Cape is home to many world- class institutions in both the public and private spheres.
 Leadership development to cultivate ambition and responsibility at all levels.